 Library server disk space: If you use the VMM management server also as a library server, then you must provide additional hard disk space to store objects.
 The space required varies, based on the number and size of the objects you store.

 Avoiding installation on a Hyper-V host: Don’t install the VMM management server, or other System Center components other than agents, on servers running Hyper-V. You can install System Center components in virtual machines.

 Installing in a virtual machine: Installing the VMM management server in a virtual machine can help you reduce the number of physical servers that you maintain, and simplify some management tasks.
-For information about memory and other requirements, see Hardware Requirements for System Center 2012 R2.
+For information about memory and other requirements, see Hardware.

 Dynamic Memory (for installation as a virtual machine): If you install the VMM management server on a virtual machine and you use the Dynamic Memory feature of Hyper-V, then you must set the startup RAM for the virtual machine to be at least 2,048 megabytes (MB).

 Management of more than 150 hosts: For better performance when you manage more than 150 hosts, we recommend that you use a dedicated computer for the VMM management server and do the following:

 Add one or more remote computers as library servers, and do not use the default library share on the VMM management server.

 For the VMM database, do not use a SQL Server instance that runs on the same computer on which you install the VMM management server.

 For information about how to install a VMM management server, see Installing a VMM Management Server and Installing a Highly Available VMM Management Server.